radek-sprta/powerfish/README.md

 * failure of previous command
 * number of background jobs
 * elevated priviledges
-* remote shell
+* remote host
 * current working directory
-* git branch
+* git branch or detached head state
 * how much git is ahead/behind remote
 * number of untracked/modified/staged/conflicted/stashed files in git

-The prompt only shows information relevant to your context, so it won't clutter your screen.
+The prompt only shows information relevant to the context, so it won't clutter your screen.
 But enough talking, a picture is worth a thousand words:

 ![Powerfish](prompt.png)